 The Shopify Agency Angle

-If your agency builds or manages Shopify stores, white label Google Ads is a natural extension - and the e-commerce expertise requirement is even higher.
+If your agency builds or manages Shopify stores, white label Google Ads for e-commerce is a natural extension - and the e-commerce expertise requirement is even higher.

 Shopify accounts have specific feed structures via the Google and YouTube app or a third-party feed tool like DataFeedWatch or Feedonomics.
 The integration between the Shopify catalog and the Google Merchant Center feed introduces its own optimization layer that a generic white label provider may not touch.